Huawei Watch

-The Huawei Watch is an Android Wearbased smartwatch developed by Huawei.
-It was announced at the 2015 Mobile World Congress on September 2, 2015, and was released at Internationale Funkausstellung Berlin on September 2, 2015.
-It is the first smartwatch produced by Huawei.
+The Huawei Watch and latest Huawei Watch 4 series are HarmonyOS-based (formerly Android Wear and LiteOS-based) smartwatches developed by Huawei.
+The Huawei Watch is the first smartwatch produced by Huawei.
+It was announced at the 2015 Mobile World Congress and released at IFA Berlin on September 2.
+The Huawei Watch 3 was introduced in June 2021 after the United States Department of Commerce added Huawei to its Entity List in May 2019.

 Hardware

-The Huawei Watch's form factor is based on the circular design of traditional watches, supporting a 42 mm (1.4 inch) AMOLED screen.
+First generation Huawei Watch's form factor is based on the circular design of traditional watches, supporting a 42 mm (1.4 inch) AMOLED screen.
 The screen's resolution is 400 x 400 pixels and 285.7 ppi.
 The case is 316L stainless steel, covered with sapphire crystal glass in front and available in six finishes: Black Leather, Steel Link Bracelet, Stainless Steel Mesh, Black-plated Link Bracelet, Alligator-pressed Brown Leather, and Rose Gold-plated Link Bracelet.

 The watch uses a 1.2 GHz Qualcomm Snapdragon 400 APQ8026 processor.
 All versions of the Huawei Watch have 512MB of RAM and 4GB of internal storage, along with a gyroscope, accelerometer, vibration motor, and heart rate sensor.
-It supports WiFi and Bluetooth 4.1 LE, and support for GPS locating.
-The watch uses a magnetic charging cradle, with a day and a half battery life.
+It supports Wi-Fi and Bluetooth 4.1 LE, and support for GPS locating.
+The watch uses a magnetic charging cradle, with a day and a half of battery life.

 Software

-The watch runs on the Android Wear operating system.
+The first generation Huawei Watch runs on the Android Wear operating system.
 It works with iOS (8.2 and later) and Android (4.3 and later) devices.
 It currently supports Google Now voice commands and is compatible with Wear OS.
 The watch can process calls and receive messages and emails.

 Reception

-In Tech Advisor's review, Chris Martin wrote, "this is a great looking smartwatch, although it is quite large.
+In Tech Advisor's review, Chris Martin wrote, "This is a great looking smartwatch, although it is quite large.
 Specs match other Android Wear smartwatches but we're worried about the small battery."
 The President of Huawei U.S., Xu Zhejiang, said, "It embodies Huawei's technology innovation heritage, pursuit of premium design, and integration of useful functionality that we strive to develop in each product."
 The Phandroid said, "it is the classiest Android Wear smartwatch available right now".

-Huawei Watch GT 2e
+Versions

-In March of 2020, Huawei announced the Huawei Watch GT 2e.
-It launched in India in May of 2020.
+In March 2020, Huawei announced the Huawei Watch GT 2e powered by Huawei's proprietary OS.
+It launched in India in May 2020.
 The smartwatch features the same 1.39-inch AMOLED touch display with a 454 x 454p resolution.
 It is powered by Huawei’s in-house Kirin A1 chipset along with GPS and Bluetooth audio that has 4GB of onboard storage.
 The onboard software can track over 100 different sports and exercises.
 The watch also features oxygen saturation monitoring with an SpO2 sensor that can calculate the wearer's maximum rate of oxygen consumption.